Designing Learning for Multilingual Learners Through Linguistics (DLMLL)

 • rethink language teaching based on SFL-informed pedagogy

-• express your reflections upon the quality of explicit and intentional instruction provided to multilingual learners for the development of academic language by all teachers
+• express your reflections upon the quality of explicit and intentional instruction provided to multilingual learners for the development of disciplinary literacies by all teachers

-• access and engage with information on second language acquisition research as it applies to multilingual learners in international schools
+• access and engage with information on second language acquisition and learner variability research as it applies to multilingual learners in international schools

 You can anticipate

-• Completing at least one application or culminating task (depending on whether you take this course alone, take this course in order to obtain the TTC EAL certificate, and/or you take the course to obtain TCNJ university graduate credit)
+• Completing at least one application or culminating task (depending on whether you take this course alone, take this course to obtain the TTC EAL certificate, and/or take the course to obtain TCNJ university graduate credit)

 What will it cost?